9 Characteristics Needed to be a Security Officer

 Working as a security guard is no easy task.
 There is much more to the position than meets the eye.
 However, there are many programs, online and in-person that will get you licensed and on your way to new work.

 You’ll get the training you need, real-life advice from teachers, tips on how to start working in this field and even desirable job opportunities.
-The National Investigative Training Academy, Inc. (NITA) offers affordable and licensed online courses for those interested in pursuing a career in security or furthering their knowledge in this exciting field.
+The National Investigative Training Academy, Inc. (NITA) offers affordable and licensed security training courses for those interested in pursuing a career in security or furthering their knowledge in this exciting field.
 Enroll now to get started on a fulfilling new career today.
 Contact us by calling 1-800-730-NITA (6482) for a free consultation.